 Step 5 - Transfer the mixture to the lined baking tin and press down well.
 Cover with cling film and place in the fridge to set for a minimum of 2 hours.

 Step 6 - Turn out onto a board and cut into 20 squares.

 • 1/2 cup natural protein powder (optional)

 • 3 tablespoons raw cacao powder

-• zest and juice of 1 small orange
+• Zest and juice of 1 Jaffa orange

 • 1 teaspoon pure vanilla extract

 Step 1 - Place dates in a food processor, and blend to a thick paste (adding a little water if necessary).